Our All inclusive Package -Now Subject to availability

 Let’s examine how we plan to do it.

 Our Eco resort * will endeavor to be self sustaining.
-Power will generated by diesel fueled generators.
+Power will generated by diesel fueled generators and Solar power.
 Water will be produced through reverse osmosis and we will plan to grow our own food through the use of aeroponics, aquaculture( St Francis home grown fish) and animal husbandry.
 I will explain each process in the course of the blog.
 In conjunction with the above we plan to accommodate eco tourists who will stay with us and enjoy all the benefits that the Island and our resort have to offer.
 The fun aspect of the resort will be the development of the aqua lodge element of the project.

 Let’s take a look at each element a little closer.